wil3/neuroflight/README.md

 There is still a significant amount of research required to validate the behavior of neuro-flight controllers.
 If the neural network is not trained properly, instabilities and unpredictable behaviors will occur.

+An executable firmware, suitable for the NF1 reference quadcopter, is available here: <insert link£

 ## Neuroflight: Next Generation Flight Control Firmware

 Neuroflight is the first open source neuro-flight controller software (firmware) for remotely piloting multi-rotors and fixed wing aircraft.
 Neuroflight's primary focus is to provide optimal flight performance.